30 Interesting Facts About Saudi Arabia

 Women’s rights are severely restricted in Saudi Arabia (Shutterstock)

 7. Saudi women were not allowed to take part in the Olympics until 2012.
-In 2012, two women took part in the London games and in 2016 four women took part in the Rio de Janeiro games.
+In 2012, two women took part in the London Games and in 2016 four women took part in the Rio de Janeiro Games.

 8. Saudi motorists have developed an exciting but dangerous craze known as “sidewalk skiing”, which involves balancing a car on its side while driving.